-A low-grade vasoformative neoplasm that is associated with human herpesvirus-8 (HHV-8) or Kaposi sarcoma herpesvirus (KSHV) infection.
+A low-grade vasoformative neoplasm that is associated with human herpesvirus-8 (HHV-8, also known as Kaposi sarcoma-associated herpesvirus [KSHV]) infection.

 There are 4 main subtypes of Kaposi sarcoma: epidemic AIDS-related; classic sporadic; iatrogenic and transplant-associated; and African endemic.